 Chicago has a long, productive tradition of envisioning its future through architectural exhibitions.
-CAF’s “50 Designers, 50 Ideas, 50 Wards”—part of its 50th anniversary celebration—looks to extend that tradition into the city’s third century.
+CAC’s “50 Designers, 50 Ideas, 50 Wards”—part of its 50th anniversary celebration—looks to extend that tradition into the city’s third century.

 by Reed Kroloff, Senior Advisor for Programs and Industry Collaboration

 From the Burnham Plan of 1909 and the 1922 Tribune Tower Competition, to the 1987 Harold Washington Library Competition and the creation of Millennium Park in the 1990s, architectural and urban speculation about the city has been a staple of public discussion and debate, probably more so than in any other major American city.
 Many of the ideas generated in those conversations not only gave form to the Chicago we know today, but helped shape the character of buildings and cities across the country as well.